princeoftm/CTF-2024/HackTheBox-Cyber-apocalypse/Recovery/Readme.md

-and deposit it and withdraw
+and transfer it to the account